 What does Jesus save us from?
-Who does Jesus save us from?
+Whom does Jesus save us from?

-The Bible says that all have sinned and fallen short of the glory of God (Rom.
-3:23).
-That means that your sins have caused a separation between you and God (Isaiah 59:2), and the result is death (Rom.
-6:23) and wrath (Eph.
+The Bible says that all have sinned and fallen short of the glory of God (Romans 3:23).
+That means that your sins have caused a separation between you and God (Isaiah 59:2) and the result is death (Romans 6:23) and wrath (Ephesians.
 2:3).
-The only way to be saved from the wrath of God is to be saved from it by faith in Christ (Eph.
-2:8-9; Rom.
-5:1).
-You must trust in what Jesus did on the cross to forgive you of your sins and not trust anything else--not even your own sincerity or works.
+The only way to be saved from the wrath of God, is to be saved from it by faith in Christ (Ephesians.
+2:8-9; Romans 5:1).
+You must trust in what Jesus did on the cross to forgive you of your sins and not trust anything else, not even your own sincerity or works.
 It is Jesus and only Jesus who can turn away the righteous judgment of God upon the sinner.

-The gospel is a historical event where Jesus died for sinners on the cross, was buried, and rose from the dead (1 Cor.
-15:1-4).
+The gospel is historical event where Jesus died for sinners on the cross, was buried, and rose from the dead (1 Corinthians 15:1-4).
 His death was a sacrifice that turns away the wrath of God (1 John 2:2).
-This is the only way to be saved from God's righteous judgment upon those who have sinned by breaking his Law.
+This is the only way to be saved from God's righteous judgment upon those who have sinned by breaking His Law.

 Jesus is the one who died for the sins of the world (1 John 2:2).
 He is the only way to God the Father (John 14:6).
-He alone reveals God (Matt.
-11:27).
-He has all authority in heaven and earth (Matt.
-28:18).
-It is only through Him that you can be saved from God's wrath (Eph.
-2:3).
+He alone reveals God (Matthew 11:27).
+He has all authority in heaven and earth (Matthew 28:18).
+It is only through Him that you can be saved from God's wrath (Ephesians 2:3).
 He can forgive you of your sin (Luke 5:20; Matt.
 9:1-8).
 He can remove the guilt that is upon your soul.
 Jesus can set you free from the bondage of sin that blinds your eyes, weakens your soul, and brings you to despair.
 He can do this because He bore sin in His body on the cross (1 Peter.
-2:24), so that those who trust in Him would be saved.
+2:24) so that those who trust in Him would be saved.

-In Luke 14:25-28, Jesus tells us that to be a Christian, to be his disciple, means to take up your cross and follow him.
-This is why he says you need to count the cost of what it means to become a Christian.
+In Luke 14:25-28, Jesus tells us that to be a Christian, to be His disciple, means to take up your cross and follow Him.
+This is why He says you need to count the cost of what it means to become a Christian.
 You must understand that being a Christian does not mean simply having a feeling, being nice to people, or reading your Bible.
 It means living for Christ and doing what is right even if it is inconvenient or troublesome.
 Jesus does not want people who merely desire to be comforted and coddled.
-He requires that we turn from our sins, that we trust in him, that we live for him.
+He requires that we turn from our sins, that we trust in Him, that we live for Him.
 If you are not willing to do this, then "giving Jesus a try" won't do you any good.
-In fact, it can harm you by giving you a false sense of assurance that you're a Christian; but when your problems are solved, you turn away from Christ.
+In fact, it can harm you by giving you a false sense of assurance that you're a Christian, but when your problems are solved, you turn away from Christ.
 Picking up your cross does not mean that life is always easy.
 It means that sometimes it can be difficult.
 It means that you don't lie to your boss, your spouse, or your friends.
 It means you work hard and faithfully.
-It means that you are honest, responsible, respectful, and that you seek to know what God wants you to do with on your life (you find this through prayer and Bible study).
-It means you live for God, not yourself-- even if it costs you.
+It means that you are honest, responsible, respectful, and that you seek to know what God wants you to do with your life (you find this through prayer and Bible study).
+It means you live for God, not yourself - even if it costs you.

 What do you do?

-Praying to Jesus is biblical (Psalm 116:4; 1 Cor.
-1:2; John 14:14).
-You can ask Jesus to forgive you of your sins--all of them.
-In doing this, you are called to repent and believe the gospel
+Praying to Jesus is biblical (Psalm 116:4; 1 Corinthians 1:2; John 14:14).
+You can ask Jesus to forgive you of your sins, all of them.
+In doing this, you are called to repent and believe the gospel.

 - Mark 1:15, "The time is fulfilled, and the kingdom of God is at hand; repent and believe in the gospel.”